2 charged after Fulton officer injured during car chase

 Lloyd is facing five charges, including burglary and resisting arrest.

 The police chase began Monday evening after Fulton officers tried to stop a vehicle for a traffic violation.
 The vehicle eventually stopped and officers were trying to detain the suspects when their car moved, prompting officers to fire their weapons, the sheriff’s office said.
-The men were not hit.
+The two suspects were not hit.

 One officer was struck by the moving vehicle.
 He was treated and released at a Fulton hospital, The Fulton Sun reported.

-The men fled and the vehicle, which was stolen in Nebraska, was later found abandoned.
-Law enforcement officers and search dogs from several surrounding agencies searched for the men for several hours before the men were arrested Tuesday morning.
+Pierce and Lloyd fled and the vehicle, which was stolen in Nebraska, was later found abandoned.
+Law enforcement officers and search dogs from several surrounding agencies searched for them for several hours before the men were arrested Tuesday morning.

 Online court records do not name attorneys for either suspect.